A therapy for sickle cell anemia could give new hope to people with the disease, although the treatment comes with its own risks.

 “In theory, if you could give this to everyone, you could cure everyone of the disease.
 And if there were no toxicity, we probably would,” Abrams said.

 He said the transplant procedure was discovered when a patient with sickle cell anemia received a transplant to treat their leukemia, then found it reversed both diseases.

 Today, it’s still the only potential cure available to those with sickle cell anemia, he said, “although there are others in the pipeline.”

 Gene therapies are being developed to try to correct the genetic abnormalities in patients’ own genes without swapping them out.

 Researchers generally see these developments, using the gene-editing tool CRISPR, as the future of curing sickle cell anemia.

 Over the past couple years, scientists have been able to alter genes in blood stem cells from patients with sickle cell anemia and transplant them into mice.
 Several institutions and companies are

 As for new potential treatments in the pipeline, the U.S. Food and Drug Administration (FDA) said it couldn’t discuss “treatments that may be undergoing FDA review, as that is confidential information.”

 For now, there are only two drugs approved by the FDA to treat sickle cell anemia.

 One is hydroxyurea.
-It can now be used in patients 2 years old and older.
+It can now be used

 The other is Endari.
 In July, it became the first new treatment approved in nearly 20 years.